 VAT registration is available for both resident and non-resident companies in Bulgaria.
 In addition to registration, certain companies are obligated to submit Intrastat declarations.
 This requirement arises for goods imported and exported to and from Bulgaria at the border rate.

-If you require any assistance with VAT registration, document filing, ensuring correct VAT settlement for your goods and services, or if you’re uncertain about the applicable rates in Bulgaria, don’t hesitate to schedule a free consultation.
+If you require any assistance with VAT registration, document filing, ensuring correct VAT settlement for your goods and services, or if you’re uncertain about the applicable rates in Bulgaria, don’t hesitate to schedule a consultation.

 Moreover, if you’re interested in the applicable VAT rates in the EU or specific countries such as Czech Republic, Croatia, the Netherlands, France, Romania, Italy, Germany, or Spain, we can provide all the relevant information.